Get money-saving tips in your inbox.

 When purchasing a car insurance policy from any insurance provider, you need to know what you’re covered for and to what extent.

-Car insurance policies can be difficult to understand.
-In essence, an auto policy is a contract between you and your insurer.
-Therefore, knowing the types of coverage your policy includes, as well as its restrictions, limits, and deductibles, is vital to ensure you are adequately protected for the price you’re paying.
+Car insurance policies can be difficult to parse.
+Essentially, an auto policy is a contract between you and your insurer.
+Knowing the types of coverage your policy includes, as well as its restrictions, limits, and deductibles ensures you are adequately protected for the price you’re paying.

 Let’s go over what a basic insurance policy covers in Ontario and Alberta and a few coverage options you can add to ensure you’re fully protected.